sergekovalov/mmigrator/README.md

 ```

 ### Init configs
-optional, wil l run automatically on any migration command*
+optional, will run automatically on any migration command*
 #### CLI
 ```bash
 $ mmigrator init